 Mr Dobson read English at Cambridge.
 Before joining Charterhouse he taught English at Trinity Academy Halifax, and prior to this he taught in schools in both Hong Kong and Japan.
 His interests include writing poetry and he has published in numerous print and online poetry magazines.
 Mr Dobson is also a keen squash player.

 Mr Hall studied at St John’s College, Oxford and, in a previous life, he worked on the arts desk at The Independent, and wrote catalogue essays for, among other things, Damien Hirst's exhibition at the ICA and for Aerial Creatures, an exhibition of Paul Nash's paintings at the Imperial War Museum.
 He claims to have particular interests relating to the representation of women in literature, but, given his devotion to dubious works of the 1950s, nobody is sure whether to believe him.

 Dr Frank Hutton-Williams, MA, MPhil, DPhil

 Dr Hutton-Williams was educated at Tonbridge School and read English at Emmanuel College, Cambridge.
 He gained his MPhil in Irish Writing at Trinity College, Dublin in 2010 before completing his doctorate at Exeter College, Oxford, where he was an Amelia Jackson Senior Scholar (2011-14).
-He has worked as a post-doctoral research assistant and academic tutor at Oxford since 2015 and joins Charterhouse on a one-year fixed contract.
 Dr Hutton-Williams is interested in publishing and editing, debating, athletics, basketball, flute and tenor saxophone and fundraising.

 Mr Edward Monroe, MA